 This new law increases the annual registration fee for pesticides from \$150 to \$165 effective January 1, 2014.
 The bill requires that the additional funds raised from the increase in the registration fees for pesticides are to be deposited in an account of the University of Maine Cooperative Extension and may be used only for integrated pest management programs established and administered by the University of Maine Cooperative Extension with advice from the Integrated Pest Management Council.
+It also requires that 10% of the fee increase be used for competitive grants for integrated pest management projects by the faculty and staff at the University of Maine.

 LD 1340, An Act to Ensure Maine's Preparedness for Hazardous Oil Spills - Public Laws 2013, chapter 349.
-This legislation amends the laws governing the Maine Coastal and Inland Surface Oil Clean-Up Fund to (1) require a person transporting crude oil by rail or highway to pay an assessment of 3 cents per barrel of crude oil being transported (currently, the assessment is imposed only on a person transporting refined oil); and (2) Suspend such assessments when the Surface Oil Clean-Up Fund exceeds \$6,000,000.
+This legislation amends the laws governing the Maine Coastal and Inland Surface Oil Clean-Up Fund to (1) require a person transporting crude oil by rail or highway to pay an assessment of 3 cents per barrel of crude oil being transported (currently, the assessment is imposed only on a person transporting refined oil); and (2) impose a surcharge of up to 50% of the assessment if the balance in the fund is reduced to \$2,000,000 or less.
+The surcharge will remain in place until the balance in the fund reaches \$5,000,000.